davewsmith/toydeploy/NOTES.md

 ## To Do

+ * Provision an EC2 instance using Terraform
+ * Using Ansible's `amazon.aws` collection to build a dynamic inventory
  * Refactor main.yml into Roles.
  * Add background tasks (Rq?)
  * Sort out how to go into "maintenance" mode while migrations are running
  * Figure out how to introduce styling without muddying things up too badly (an app issue, not a provisioning issue)
  * Make logging consistent (an app issue)
+ * Get a domain name, and set up DNS for the EC2 instance
  * Set up HTTPS for the Pi (https://tailscale.com/kb/1153/enabling-https/)
     - Get letsencrypt into the provisioning
- * Provision an EC2 instance, get a domain name, set up DNS

 ## Day 1